 What makes any acoustic instrument great is the sound that it produces.
 In this regard, the P-45 certainly excels.
-Producing a full-bodied sound that is rich in depth and resonance, the P-45 is sure to put a smile on the face of even the most discerning music lover.
+Although it is a budget piano, you’ll see how the good brand name makes a difference here.
+Producing a full-bodied sound that is rich in depth and resonance, Yamaha’s warm piano tones on the P-45 are often what attracts pianists.

 The image below shows the front control panel buttons of the Roland FP-30.